TulsaConnect's facilities and operations have been SSAE 16 audited.

 TulsaConnect HIPAA compliancy statement

-TulsaConnect earned a HIPAA compliancy statement in January, 2010.
-The audit was performed by RavenEye, a PCI-DSS Qualified Security Assessor (QSA).
+TulsaConnect earned a HIPAA compliancy statement in July, 2013.
+The audit was performed by a licensed CPA firm performing SSAE 16 Auditing Services nationwide.
 For a copy of our HIPAA compliancy statement, please contact your account representative.